 In figure 11 we show event study APE's for each cohort year for the effect on mortality of treatment 1.
-All pre-treatment intervals cover zero, suggesting no clear evidence of pre-trends.
-Glasgow has mostly negative point estimates after treatment while

-Edinburgh SW and Edinburgh NE mostly positive.
+Again no clear evidence of pre-trends.
+Glasgow has mostly negative point estimates after treatment while Edinburgh SW and Edinburgh NE mostly positive.
 The two Edinburgh water treatment areas have almost all intervals covering zero while Glasgow does have some intervals that are statistically significant.
 When we look at the effect on mortality of treatment 2 in figure 12, we see perhaps some evidence for a negative pre-trend in Edinburgh.
 Point estimates in both Glasgow and Edinburgh tend to be negative but all except one post-treatment interval cover zero.
 Again, we conclude there is no strong evidence for an effect on under-5 mortality in these event studies.
-Estimates for Edinburgh are typically positive, while Glasgow shows a reduction in deaths after treatment 1.
-When we carry out the Wald test for pre-trends and no anticipation we do not reject the hypotheses of no anticipation or common trends without covariates (p-value 0.72), or with covariates (p-value 0.26).